What You’re Really Avoiding When You Obsess over Food and Body

 Not because I loved food or loved to move my body, but because I didn’t like my body and I thought if I diet and exercise to change the way it looks, then I’d like myself more.

-It started mild at first, with just walking everywhere on foot and sticking to a certain number of calories per day.
+It started mild at first, with just walking everywhere and sticking to a certain number of calories per day.
 I only permitted myself to eat half the caloric requirements of an adult (because that’s how you lose weight, right?
 Eat less?), and walked at least an hour a day.
-I remember always feeling hungry, but at times I’d also feel a weird high from being starved – I knew I was getting thinner, so it’s all worth it.
+I remember always feeling hungry, but at times I’d also feel a weird high from being starved – I knew I was getting thinner, so “it’s all worth it”.

 Obviously – this was not sustainable.
 And I remember on weekends I would binge on all the chips, crackers, candy bars… The more processed the food, the better.
 For brief moments I’d forget about the calories and how much weight I’d be gaining… But come Monday I’ll be “back on track”.